-Detailed analysis of selected works from the major style periods.
-Second semester, two hours.
+Overview of musical style from the Renaissance to the twentieth century with contextual analysis of works.
+Second semester, odd-numbered years, two hours.
 Prerequisite: Music Theory Placement Test or MT 601.

 MT 605-Composition.

 The specific area of work will be chosen by the instructor according to the needs and abilities of the student.
 Non-composition principals only.
 Second semester, one hour.